erdogancayir/42Piscine-PythonforDataScience/README.md

 ## Python - 1 - Array
 Description of the Python - 1 -
- Discovery of arrays, their manipulations, and work on images.
+ Discovery of arrays, their manipulations, and work on images. <br>
  Numpy or any lib of table manipulation
 <hr/>